rahgadda/generate-json/README.md

 ## Design
 - Use GithubPages to host this page
 - Use Github Actions to generate json based on input provided

+## TODO
+- Design and Develop an Intuitive User Interface to create the template files
+- Allow oAuth 2.0 User Authentication and Authorisation.